 Here is the great point: Job draws his argument for praise from the bitterness of suffering.
 His loss drives him back to the goodness of God.
 Every pain is a reminder of how good God has been to him.

-Four Simple ConclusionsOur text ends with these amazing words: “In all this, Job did not sin by charging God with wrongdoing” (22).
-He didn’t ask why, he didn’t accuse God of not loving him, he didn’t claim his rights, he didn’t curse God and he didn’t give up his faith.
-He simply says to himself, “If God takes something away from me, I will thank him that I had it to enjoy for just a little while.”
+Four Simple ConclusionsOur text ends with these amazing words: “In all this, Job did not sin by charging God with wrongdoing” (v.
+22).
+He didn’t ask why, he didn’t accuse God of not loving him, he didn’t claim his rights, he didn’t curse God, and he didn’t give up his faith.
+He simply said to himself, “If God takes something away from me, I will thank him that I had it to enjoy for just a little while.”

 We do not gain if we turn away from God in the time of trouble.
 If we turn away from God, we lose our only ground of hope.

 The question remains.
 When life tumbles in, what then?
-Through our tears, we go on believing.
-We rest our confidence in one great truth.
+Through our tears, we rest our confidence in one great truth.
 He who brought us this far will take us safely home.
-Amen.

 © Keep Believing Ministries